 Every now and then there's a convergence of a good airfare and a free weekend.
 In this case they opened a small window in which to look at a few of Rome's churches.

 We want to look at a sequence of churches leading up, in particular, to the Gesu Church.
 Almost by accident we detour here to the Pantheon.
 Its original purpose is a little unclear today, though the building became a church in 609.
 It remains so now, though services are only occasional.
 The columns have the feeling of an Egyptian temple--a bit of papyrus swamp here on the Tiber.
 In their standardized dimensions--each one about 40 feet high and with a base diameter of almost five feet--they also suggest Roman efficiency.
 Each one was dragged and floated from Egypt, and it was all done quickly, with construction complete within a decade.

 Serlio, a Renaissance writer on architecture, called this building (in L'Architettura) "the most perfect piece of work I ever saw."
 He didn't see quite what we do: at the base of the dome the blind windows and panels date from the 1740s.
 They replaced grilled windows and marble pilasters.

 From the mighty to the humble, in this case the Basilica of San Vitale.
 Its position, down a flight of stairs from the Via Nazionale, hints at its antiquity.
 Since the fifth century, the surrounding ground level has risen with accreted material.

-The interior is the early-church form of the basilica, or, to be cheeky, the shoebox.
+The interior is the early-church form of the basilica.
+The cheeky comparison would be to a shoebox.
 In this case the shoebox has been reworked repeatedly in the last five centuries, most recently in 1960.
-It was this simplest of forms that churches would employ regularly for five centuries and then depart from in flights of Romanesque, Gothic, and Renaissance fantasies.
+It was this simplest of forms that churches would employ regularly for five centuries before departing for Romanesque, Gothic, and Renaissance forms.

-Speaking of fantasies, the marble columns are entirely a product of a painter's imagination.
+The marble columns of the shoebox are entirely a product of a painter's imagination.

 The illusion is not very persuasive, but perhaps it does not have to be.